doppelganger9/blog/content/blog/2019/03/14/index.md

 Thus, I was in need of a way to transform emojis to images inside my presentations.

-Time to present item number 9 on my "I ❤️ reveal" list of feature!
+Time to present item number 9 on my "I ❤️ reveal" list of reveal's preferred feature!

 ![fanfare](https://media.giphy.com/media/xTk2YUwApvZyGiul32/source.mp4)